 primarily of playing sports and catching literally tens of thousands of fish, he now spends much of his free time cooking,

 reading comedy and

 science non-fiction, and following intersectional feminists on Twitter.
-Michael remains a fan of the New York Mets and Boston Red Sox (and whatever team is playing the Yankees) and he is a fantasy baseball/sabermetrics enthusiast.
+Michael remains a fan of the New York Mets and Boston Red Sox (and whatever team is playing the Yankees).